drsrinathsridhar/AWSTools/README.md

 ### Initial Setup
 1. Setup your AWS CLI tools by running ``aws configure``.
 See the [AWS CLI documentation][1] for details.
-2. [ Optional ]: Setup shared EFS storage space for **data**---input datasets, output models and weights, and logs (including console outputs).
+2. You must setup a shared EFS storage space for **data**---input datasets, output models and weights, and logs (including console outputs).
+See next for instructions.

 ### [ Optional ]: EFS Setup